Palem, Nizamabad district

 ZPHS Palem(Government School) won the best school of the state award for the year 2015 from Telangana Government - CM K. Chandrashekar Rao.

-The village is ruled by the sarpanch whose tenure is five years.
+The village is ruled by the sarpanch whose tenure is for five years.
 The Sarpanch of Palem for 2020-2025 is Enugu Santhosh Reddy and Upa-Sarpanch is Paligiri Ravi, who acts as the deputy of sarpanch.
 Dongari Charan Raju is the person who look after the village development.